Xysion/android_device_umi_SUPER/README.md

 ![UMi Super](http://www.umidigi.com/new/Images/super/so_back.png "UMi Super in grey")

 The UMi Super (codenamed _"SUPER"_) is a flagship smartphone from UMi.
-The SUPER now supports CyanogenMod 13.0!
+The SUPER now supports LineageOS 14.1!

 ### Specifications